murda2k/IMDb_Snowflake_SQL_Analysis/IMDb_Snowflake_SQL_Analysis/README.md

-# IMDb Genre-Based Analysis with Snowflake
+# IMDb Analytics in Snowflake — From Stage Creation to CTE Insights

 This project demonstrates advanced SQL querying in **Snowflake**, focusing on analytical functions, CTEs (Common Table Expressions), and data curation using the **IMDb dataset**.
 The dataset was uploaded to a Snowflake stage, cleaned, and analyzed to extract insights about movie performance across genres.